YingCGooi/coin_exchange/README.md

 A mock digital currency exchange platform which allows users to buy and sell Bitcoin and Ethereum.
 This web application is built with Sinatra Ruby framework.
 Functionalities inspired by Coinbase exchange.

 ### Installation
 Clone or download this git repository.
-Open the repository as the current working directory within the terminal.
-Then execute the following line to install dependencies:
+Within the terminal opening the root of this project, execute the following line to install dependencies:

 ```
 bundle install